 #1: The 7Fr Triple lumen catheter.

 The most common central line inserted is the 7 French triple-lumen catheter.
-Every central line manufacturer that I am aware of has a 7 French triple lumen catheter in their product lineup.
+Every central line manufacturer I know of has a 7-French triple-lumen catheter in their product lineup.
 It is the workhorse of your typical academic medical center and ICUs worldwide.

 Advantages: It is a versatile line providing central venous access.